angrybacon/doomsday-wiki/markdown/articles/2018/04/23/dueling-doomsdays.md

 Tendrils of Agony with 11 copies about to appear when she states she has a response.
 I know she has nothing in hand other than a Crop Rotation so I wonder what she plans to get.
 She rotates and grabs a Glacial Chasm and smugly puts it into play.
-I say okay and ask if Storm triogger may resolve.
+I say okay and ask if _Storm_ trigger may resolve.
 She says yes so I point 12 Tendrils at her.
 She then points at Chasm to which I inform her regarding the wording difference of Damage vs Lifeloss.
 She looks confused and queries it so I helpfully call the Judge to explain.

 Game 2 I probe to see a Choke in her hand (oh boy!).
 So I play a weirdly aggressive non U fetch game getting basic Island, Swamp and Badlands into play.